Yespo-CDP/yespo-shopify/README.md

 Webhooks are triggered when orders are created or updated in Shopify:

-  - `orders/create` → new order sent to Yespo
+  - `orders/create` → new order sent to Yespo.
-  - `orders/updated` → existing order updated in Yespo
+  - `orders/updated` → existing order updated in Yespo.

 ---